 "The problem can allow an untrusted Java applet to escalate its privileges, without requiring code signing.
 Oracle Java 7 update 10 and earlier are affected, US-CERT said.

+How a computer works is a 4 part look into how computers work.
 If that information is contextually and semantically received universally then the circle will be complete.
 What if we discover that the most universally accepted language is machine code.

 Have i mentioned that Gimp is an awesome image program?
 If not, then let me take this opportunity to do so.